Swagger API Documentation

 Schema Generation Modes

-Arkos offers three approaches to generate OpenAPI schemas, each with distinct advantages:
+Arkos supports three approaches to generate OpenAPI schemas:

 Prisma Mode: Live Schema Reflection